truthixify/haven/docs/architecture.md

-# Haven Protocol -- Technical Architecture
+# Haven Protocol: Technical Architecture

 This document describes the technical architecture of Haven Protocol, covering how the five components interact, data flows, on-chain cell layouts, and the security model.